CWEzio/Notes/tools/latex.md

     \newcommand{\commandname}[num_args][default]{definition}
     ```
     - `default` provides default value for the first argument. `\newcommand` only allows providing default value for the first argument.
-- Strike out math.
+- Strike out.
-    - `\sout{}` can only be used to strike out text.
+    - `\sout{}` can only be used to strike out text (inline math is OK).
 To strike out math equations, we need to manually draw the strike out line.
     - One example is given below:
         ```latex
         % import package